aurorax-space/pyaurorax/README.md

 ## Migrating from V0 to V1

 A significant upgrade was released for PyAuroraX for version 1.0.0.
 A major code reorganization and addition of many new features is part of version 1.x, and therefore includes breaking changes.
+The existing codebase from v0.13.3 and earlier has remained mostly unchanged, but, has been reorganized and some classes were renamed.
+Simply changing the names of imports, function calls, and/or class instantiations should suffice in most cases.

-The existing codebase from v0.13.3 and earlier has remained mostly unchanged, but has been reorganized and includes changes to inputs and outputs for the conjunction/ephemeris/data-products search methods.
 Please refer to the `RELEASE_NOTES.md` file for a full breakdown of what was changed, the [documentation](https://docs.aurorax.space/code/overview), and the [API Reference](https://docs.aurorax.space/code/pyaurorax_api_reference/pyaurorax) to help adjust your code.